Duff & Phelps Bolsters Water Strategy with New Hire

 CHICAGO, Aug.
 22, 2022 /PRNewswire/ -- Duff & Phelps Investment Management Co., an affiliated manager of Virtus Investment Partners, Inc., today announced that Evan Lang, CFA has joined Duff & Phelps as a Portfolio Manager on their Water strategy.

 Lang will serve as a managing director, portfolio manager, and senior research analyst for the Duff & Phelps Water Strategy.
-Lang reports to David Grumhaus, president and chief investment officer, and the two will share co-portfolio management duties of the Virtus Duff & Phelps Water Fund (Institutional Shares: AWTAX).
+Lang reports to David Grumhaus, president and chief investment officer, and the two will share co-portfolio management duties of the Virtus Duff & Phelps Water Fund (Institutional Shares: AWTIX).

 Lang has been actively following the water sector throughout his investment industry career.
 His research focuses on supply, quality, and efficiency within the water sector, and he has extensive knowledge of the companies comprising the water universe, industry trends, and best practices in sustainability.
 Prior to joining Duff & Phelps, he was a portfolio manager at TortoiseEcofin, where he co-managed a sustainable global water strategy.
 He also built a water universe that evolved into an index that launched a global water ESG ETF.